edgeimpulse/workshop-privacy-friendly-adverstising-panel/README.md

 Great, now we have a model that can locate our faces in the image!

 Now to anonymize the image, several techniques exist, from a simple blurring technique to CLEANIR or DeepPrivacy models that can preserve some useful features for further processing (age, gender, look direction).
-We don't want to enter into that complexity here as we want to keep our application lightweight, so we will just draw a white circle on top of the faces in the images.
+We don't want to enter into that complexity here as we want to keep our application lightweight, so we will just draw a white circle on top of the faces in the images or blur the region where a face is located.

 ## Use Edge Impulse Python SDK to integrate your custom model in a custom application

-We built a small Python application that will run the inference on your device, draw a white circle on the face's location and display a web page with the results.
+We built a small Python application that will run the inference on your device, blur the region where the faces are and display a web page with the results.

 You can freely customize this application as you wish to create something that specifically match your business logic!